Travis leads No. 25 Florida State past Syracuse 38-3

 Ryan Fitzgerald’s 40-yard field goal – after an Orange timeout nullified his first make – gave the Seminoles a 24-3 lead at the break.

-Travis completed a 5-yard scoring pass to Kentron Poitier after an unsuccessful onside kick by Syracuse gave FSU the ball in Orange territory to start the second half, and he completed his stellar night by catching a 2-yard TD pass from tight end Wyatt Rector late in the third.
+Travis completed a 5-yard scoring pass to Kentron Poitier after a successful onside kick gave FSU the ball to start the second half, and he completed his stellar night by catching a 2-yard TD pass from tight end Wyatt Rector late in the third.
 Benson rushed for a career-high 163 yards on 18 carries, his third straight standout game.

 Orange tailback Sean Tucker gained 52 yards on 14 carries and passed Hall of Famer Larry Csonka for fourth place all-time at Syracuse with 2,951 yards, 17 more than Csonka.